ForDefault/OVA-To-Proxmox/README.md

 ./start.sh

 ```
-# #3  After the transfer is complete copy the result command and go back to the Proxmox cli
+# #3  After the transfer is complete, the script will generate a command for you.
+Copy the result command and return to the Proxmox CLI.

-# #4  Run the result command and your VM should be created and available to use shortly
+# #4  Execute the Final Command in Proxmox.
+The rest of the VM creation is automated.